 - Costs relating to communications activities and networking, including hosting technical lectures and workshops, and attending professional and technical conferences and lectures.

 - Activities aimed at increasing local companies’ awareness of the applied research expertise available at the institution, including literature, meetings and workshops; lectures; and meetings and workshops open to the local community to raise awareness of the institution’s work and to share results that could have an economic, social and/or environmental impact.

 - Costs of developing web-based information, including website maintenance fees.

-- Costs associated with the dissemination of findings (i.e., through traditional venues as well as videos, CD-ROMs).
+- Costs associated with the dissemination of findings, i.e., through traditional venues as well as videos, CD-ROMs, and other media.

 - Page charges for articles published, including costs associated with ensuring open access to the findings (e.g., costs of publishing in an open access journal or making a journal article open access).

 - Translation costs associated with dissemination of findings.

 - Costs of holding a workshop or seminar related directly to the funded research (including non-alcoholic refreshments or meal costs).